DCC-EX/dcc-ex.github.io/docs/ex-fastclock/index.rst

 Looking for some help with EX-FastClock?
 ========================================

-To raise a bug report, feature request, support request, or submit Beta test results, feel free to use our handy GitHub templates accessible by clicking this button:
+To find out how to request assistance click the first button below.
+To raise a bug report, feature request, support request, or submit Beta test results, feel free to use our handy GitHub templates accessible by clicking the second button:

 |support-button-large| |githublink-ex-fastclock-button|